-Within the college are four academic units—the Center for Arts and Entertainment Technologies, the Department of Art and Art History, the Sarah and Ernest Butler School of Music, and the Department of Theatre and Dance.
+Within the college are four academic units—the Department of Art and Art History, the Sarah and Ernest Butler School of Music, the Department of Theatre and Dance, and the School of Design and Creative Technologies.
 Inquiries about a particular unit should be directed to that unit.

 The Visual Arts Center

 The Visual Arts Center (VAC) is a place where art exhibition and education intersect, drawing together a uniquely diverse community of students, faculty, guest artists, and creative voices from around the world.
 Situated in the Department of Art and Art History at The University of Texas at Austin, it provides pivotal exhibition and research space through five distinct galleries, and serves as a creative hub in UT's dynamic arts community.